Best 5 Apps to Improve Team Productivity (& Why They Work)

 1. Poor communication

 Ineffective communication is a major obstacle to team productivity.
-For instance, when team members fail to share updates on their progress, it can lead to misunderstandings, delays, and wasted resources.
+For instance, when team members fail to share progress updates, it can lead to misunderstandings, delays, and wasted resources.

 • Overwhelming workload: Too many tasks can lead to burnout and decreased efficiency.